India ruling party confident of doing well in general election: Modi

-(Reuters) - India’s ruling Bharatiya Janata Party (BJP) is confident of doing well at this year’s general election despite the party’s recent losses in state polls, Prime Minister Narendra Modi said in an interview with Reuters partner ANI on Tuesday.
+MUMBAI (Reuters) - India’s ruling Bharatiya Janata Party (BJP) is confident of doing well at this year’s general election despite the party’s recent losses in state polls, Prime Minister Narendra Modi said in an interview with Reuters partner ANI on Tuesday.

 “No reason for morale down.
 We are confident and are moving ahead.
 In 2019, if there is one party which the country trusts and is connected with the people, it is the BJP,” Modi said.